scroll top

 Because recycled gold cuts down on carbon emission, recycled gold is good for the environment.
 Some critics4 argue that the smelting process for recycled metals still creates environmental waste, and any reduction in gold mining hurts the small mining communities that rely on that industry.

-Can jewelry with diamonds and gemstones be recycled?
+Can gold jewelry with diamonds and gemstones be recycled?

 Yes, absolutely!